badrbouslikhin/obsidian-vault-changelog/README.md

 ## How to use

 Once the plugin is installed and activated, you must provide it with the changelog file path.
+If none is provided, a default changelog file named `Changelog.md` will be created at the root of the vault by default.

 You can update the changelog using the new command `Vault changelog: update` in the command palette.